Relintai/pandemonium_engine_docs/usage/editor/using_the_web_editor.md

 Editing and running a project
 -----------------------------

-Unlike the native version of Godot, the web editor is constrained to a single window.
+Unlike the native version of Pandemonium, the web editor is constrained to a single window.
 Therefore, it cannot open a new window when running the project.
 Instead, when you run the project by clicking the Run button or pressing :kbd:`F5`, it will appear to "replace" the editor window.